All Episodes

 Now, Brandon Johnson wasn't the frontrunner among the black community in Chicago.

-And that was the university, the Loyola University area, where young white socialists voted for Brandon Johnson, giving him the edge and getting him elected.
+There was one neighborhood that got Brandon Johnson over the edge to win, and that was the university, the Loyola University area, where young white socialists voted for Brandon Johnson, giving him the edge and getting him elected.

-In fact, it is these white, uppedy suburbanites that voted for the socialist candidate who now, I don't know if you saw the video, is saying they should fight back against Trump if he deploys National Guard.
+In fact, it is these white, uppity suburbanites that voted for the socialist candidate who now, I don't know if you saw the video, is saying they should fight back against Trump if he deploys National Guard.

 larry elder